The Cheese and the Worms

 The Cheese and the Worms (Il formaggio e i vermi) is a scholarly work by the Italian historian Carlo Ginzburg, published in 1976.
 The book is a notable example of the history of mentalities, microhistory, and cultural history.
 It has been called "probably the most popular and widely read work of microhistory".

-The study examines the unique religious beliefs and cosmogony of Menocchio (1532–1599), also known as Domenico Scandella, who was an Italian miller from the village of Montereale, 25 kilometers north of Pordenone in modern northern Italy.
+The study examines the unique religious beliefs and cosmogony of Menocchio (1532–1599), also known as Domenico Scandella, a miller from the village of Montereale in Friuli, northern Italy.
 He was from the peasant class, and not a learned aristocrat or man of letters; Ginzburg places him in the tradition of popular culture and pre-Christian naturalistic peasant religions.
 Due to his outspoken beliefs, he was declared a heresiarch (heretic) and burned at the stake during the Roman Inquisition.

 Background

-Carlo Ginzburg first encountered documents related to Domenico Scandella, known as Menocchio, in 1963 while he was researching 16th- and 17th-century witchcraft trials (the subject of his first book) in Friuli, a region in the northeast of Italy.
+Carlo Ginzburg first encountered documents related to Domenico Scandella, known as Menocchio, in 1963, while he was researching 16th- and 17th-century witchcraft trials in Friuli for what would become his first book, The Night Battles (1966).
 While looking through an index prepared by a local inquisitor, he read a short summary of Menocchio's trial.
 He returned in 1970 and began to study the documents of the two trials.
 He published The Cheese and the Worms, his second book, in 1976.